How to Delete a Folder in PowerShell?

 Have you ever faced a situation where you needed to delete a bunch of folders all at once?
 Or perhaps a complex scenario, where you had to eliminate a series of directories based on a specific pattern or condition?
 If you’ve ever tried to do these tasks manually, you’ll appreciate the efficiency and power that Windows PowerShell brings to the table.
 In this article, we’ll delve into the fascinating world of PowerShell, specifically focusing on how to delete folders effectively and efficiently.

-Deleting a folder using PowerShell is a simple process that can be completed using a few different methods.
-Let’s take a look at how to delete a folder using PowerShell, step by step.
+Deleting a folder using PowerShell is a simple process that can be completed using several methods.
+Let’s look at how to delete a folder using PowerShell, step by step.

 How to Delete a Folder Using PowerShell?